Do you want to write about medical health, but not sure where to start? Or are you unsure of what it takes to be a medical writer?

 The myriad of topics is one aspect that makes this niche attractive.
 It’s got something for everyone.

-Another advantage of health niche is its dynamics.
+Another advantage of health and medical niche is its dynamics.

 There’s always something new: new products, new therapies, new approaches, new ways of living.
 You will not run out of things to write.
 Businesses will always need help creating health contents, either to promote their products or just to keep up with the changes.